• Home

 exp_fedprox.training_plan().export_model('./trained_model')

-3. Defining an Experiment using SCAFFOLD Aggregator¶
+Defining an Experiment using SCAFFOLD Aggregator¶

-• fds is the Federated Dataset containing information about Nodes connected to the network after issuing a TrainRequest
+• fds is the Federated Dataset containing information about the Nodes connected to the network after issuing a TrainRequest

-Please note that it is possible to use Scaffold with a regularization parameter as suggested in FedProx.
+Please note that it is also possible to use Scaffold with a regularization parameter as suggested in FedProx.
 For that, you just have to specify fedprox_mu into the training_args dictionary, as shown in the FedProx example

 Attention: this version of Scaffold exchanges correction terms that are not protected, even when using Secure Aggregation.
 Please do not use this version of Scaffold under heavy security constraints.